huxia/fast.quadtree.ts/README.md

 Hyper-performent quadtree implementation for typescript/javascript.

 ## Note
-this is a work in progress, lack of testing & docs for now.
+This is a work in progress, lack of testing & docs for now.

+Checkout `dist/test.html` after clone, it demonstrate a QuadTreeSet w/
+- 500000 entries
+- 5000 entries changed each frame (move / regenerate)
+- copy free query & iteration

 ## Key feature
 1. Move operation support (prevent rebuilding)